johnwbyrd/GTUltra/docs/PLAYER_ANALYSIS.md

-# Player3.s Architecture Analysis
+# Player.s Architecture Analysis

 ## Overview
-Player3.s is a 1-SID (3-channel) music player for the Commodore 64.
+Player.s is a 1-SID (3-channel) music player for the Commodore 64.
 It plays pattern-based music with effects, supporting wavetables, pulse modulation, filters, and sound effects.

 ---